 Class leaders will provide a changing mat but we request customers to please also use your own changing mat over the top of this.

 When you have finished changing your child’s nappy please can you place the soiled nappy into a bag and tie to close.
-To prevent the spread of infection we politely ask that you take all soiled nappies away with you to dispose at home.
+Depending on whether nappy disposal is available on site at your class location, we may ask that you take all soiled nappies away with you to dispose at home.

 Please can you wipe the changing mat down with an anti-bacterial wipe which will be provided next to the changing mat area, and ensure you also either wash your hands or use the provided hand sanitiser after changing your child’s nappy.